-Eritrea secured sufficient financing to maintain universal coverage of key anti-malarial interventions in 2020.
+Eritrea secured sufficient financing to maintain universal coverage of key anti-malarial interventions in 2021.
 The country has scaled up implementation of iCCM.
 Eritrea has recently increased coverage of vector control with 100% operational coverage of the targeted at risk population.
 Eritrea has recently reported the results of the insecticide resistance monitoring to WHO and has completed the national insecticide resistance monitoring and management plan.
-Eritrea has enhanced the tracking and accountability mechanisms for malaria with the development of the Malaria Control Scorecard.